Eshaancoding/autodiff-ir-rust/src/matmul_cpp/README.md

 However, there's always better implementations.
 I am comparing myself against `sgemm.c`, which boasts a ~250 - 280 GFLOPS!
 This is ideally where I want the implementation to go for.

+`new_matmul.cpp` actually performs better than both numpy and torch in terms of CPU results, so I am using this new method.
+Although, admittedly, this method is very similar to `sgemm.c`.
+All credit still goes to them for the underlying algorithm (or well, BLIS because that's what `sgemm.c` uses).

 Take this results with a grain of salt however...
 This is tested on a really shitty tCPU with WSL enabled... a terrible platform to test this.
 I will test on a better CPU backend with more # of trials in the future.